-A Psychological or Psychoeducational evaluation is a broad term used to describe a group of tests given to a child or adult to answer a question such as, “Does my child have a learning disorder or ADHD?” or “What is my IQ?” or “I am concerned about my child’s behavior, how do I determine the diagnosis?”
+A Psychological or Psychoeducational evaluation is a broad term used to describe a group of tests given to a child or adult to answer a question such as, “Does my child have a learning disorder?” or “What is my IQ?” or “I am concerned about my child’s behavior, how do I determine the diagnosis?”

 - Secure special classroom, testing accommodations or school placement (e.g., 504, IEP, special ed school, extended time on SATs)

 - Identify learning disabilities (e.g., dyslexia) or developmental delays (e.g., Autism) that may be negatively impacting school performance